samharp/kotlin-web-site/docs/topics/opt-in-requirements.md

 ```

 As you can see in this example, the annotated function appears to be a part of the `@MyDateTime` API.
-So, such an opt-in propagates the opt-in requirement to the client code; its clients will see the same warning message
+The opt-in propagates the opt-in requirement to users of the `getDate()` function.

-and be required to consent as well.
+If you implicitly use an API element that has an opt-in requirement, you are still required to opt-in.
+For example, if you

-Implicit usages of APIs that require opt-in also require opt-in.
-If an API element doesn't have an opt-in requirement
-annotation but its signature includes a type declared as requiring opt-in, its usage will still raise a warning.
+use an API element that doesn't have an opt-in requirement annotation but its signature includes a type that requires
-See the example below.
+opt-in, using it raises a warning.

 ```kotlin
 // Client code